 People all over the country are itching for a chance to hit the beach.
-Along with the towels, sunscreen and beach chairs, those who use corrective vision methods like contact lenses have a lot more on their packing list when spending time by the water.
+Along with the towels and sunglasses, sunscreen and beach chairs, those who use corrective vision methods like prescription contact lenses have a lot more on their packing list when spending time by the water.

 Contact lenses require considerable care on a daily basis, and your regimen could become even more complicated at the beach.
 Different types of eye care costs are covered by a Flexible Spending Account (FSA).